KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 TODO: Add some traces to double check if it's only party members that give up combat and return to the previous schedule

-TODO: Check if npc spells have a set number of uses.
+DONE: Check if npc spells have a set number of uses.
 ExultStudio can be useful for this.

 TODO: Check all notes in the text.